-On the website you will also find information relating to managing insurance, property, WHS obligations, professional standards, archival requirements and other matters to do with the effective running of your parish/ministry unit.
+On the website you will also find information relating to managing insurance, property, Work Health and Safety (WHS) obligations, professional standards, archival requirements and other matters to do with the effective running of your parish/ministry unit.

-Please ensure that this information is made accessible to all staff, office bearers and volunteers in the parish/ministry unit, including the Treasurer.
+Please ensure that this information is made accessible to all stipendiary workers, office bearers and volunteers in the parish/ministry unit, including the Treasurer.